Equation of state of the running vacuum: The evolving VED in the present epoch: the canonical RVM

 Both $\epsilon$ and $\nueff$ are small parameter since $m^2\ll \mpl^2$ for any particle mass.
 Clearly, the dominant contribution to the VED running stems from the largest masses $m\sim M_X$, presumably from fields of a typical GUT scale $M_X\sim 10^{16}$ GeV (possibly including a large multiplicity factor)\,\cite{Fossil2008}.

 In the expression \eqref{eq:RVMcanonical} we have identified $\rv(H_0)$ with today's VED value, $\rvo$, while $\rv(H)$ stands for the VED at a nearby point $H$.
-Equation \eqref{eq:RVMcanonical} constitutes the canonical form of the `running vacuum model' RVM\,\cite{JSPRev2013}, yet freshly emerging here within the QFT framework expounded in\,\cite{CristianJoan2022,CristianJoan2020}.
+Equation \eqref{eq:RVMcanonical} constitutes the canonical form of the RVM\,\cite{JSPRev2013,JoanSolaPhilTransc2022}.
+As noted above, phenomenological analyses of the cosmological data support this scenario and makes it competitive with the standard model with rigid $\CC$-term\,\cite{EPL2021,RVMphenoOlder1,RVMphenoOlder2,AdriaJoan2018,CosmoTeam2022}.
+Worth noticing, the RVM passes also successfully the basic cosmographic tests\,\cite{Mehdi}, which are essentially model-independent.